Welcome to LookChem.com Sign In|Join Free

 Uses

-1. Urea hydrogen peroxide is an antiseptic, disinfectant and bleaching agent used in pharmaceuticals and cosmetics respectively.
-It is used in the whitening of teeth and relieves minor inflammation of gums, oral mucosal surfaces and lips.
-It finds application in the preparation of plastics, blue print development and starch modification.
-In addition to this, it is used as a source of hydrogen peroxide easily handled in the laboratory.
+Urea hydrogen peroxide is used as an antiseptic, disinfectant, and bleaching agent in the pharmaceutical and cosmetics industries.
+It is particularly effective in the whitening of teeth and provides relief for minor inflammation of gums, oral mucosal surfaces, and lips.

 Air & Water Reactions